aissav/AI-scRNA-datasets-Workshop/README.md

 ## Build the Docker image

+You can simply build docker image by running following command on command line.
+&nbsp;

 > Go to folder where repository downloaded on command line

-You can simple build docker image by running the line below on command line.

 ```